 Welcome to the most comprehensive gun cleaning kit guide on the internet.
-Here at Gun Cleaning HQ, we will be looking at the best gun cleaning kits currently on the market in 2017 and find out what makes them the best.
+Here at Gun Cleaning HQ, we will be looking at the best gun cleaning kits currently on the market and find out what makes them the best.
 The gun cleaning kits we’ll be looking at contain everything you need to prevent metal and powder fouling, rust prevention, corrosion, lubricating and more.

 You will quickly become acquainted with the various cleaning components necessary to keep your firearm in pristine condition.
 If you take care of your gun properly, it will not show any effects of old age and will function for many years.
 However, many people make the mistake of thinking that cleaning and lubricating their firearm before they store it away, it will stay that way.
 Unfortunately, this is not the case.
 Your firearm must be taken out time to time and thoroughly cleaned if you wish for it to stay in pristine condition.